Ox Tongue, Cow Tongue, Lawyers Tongue

 The above photo was taken on 7-29-18 while making an update.
 The Gasteria is doing very well as far as I can tell.

 One website says the most common species is Gasteria verrucosa which are covered with white warts.
 It says the Gasteria maculata is similar without warts.
 Well, Llifle says G. maculata is a synonym of Gasteria bicolor and Plants of the World Online says G. bicolor is a synonym of G. oblique (which Llifle says is a synonym of G. bicolor).
 OHHHH.
 This species is “variable”.
 That means if “we” are confused about not finding photos that look like “our” plants it’s OK.
 They are variable and who knows what they can look like… So, let’s go to Africa and see how many different variations we can find… The problem is, how many different species, that are similar, are growing in the same location?
 How do we know which is which if they are all “variable”?
 No wonder there are so many synonyms…

 Even though mine has smooth leaves so the warty species are not in the running, Plants of the World Online says Gasteria verrucosa is a synonym of G. carinata var. verrucosa.
 That time Llifle is in agreement.
 That is just some information if you have a warty Gasteria verrucosa.
 You know it isn’t the correct name now. 🙂 Some day multiple scientific names for the same plants will be history.

 Zones: USDA Zones 11, possibly 10a (30-40° F)

 Light: Light to part shade.

 Soil: Fast-draining soil.
-Potting soil amended with additional grit and perlite or pumice.
+Potting soil amended with pumice or additional perlite and chicken grit.